Nuyorican Women

 • Yasmín Hernández: Visual artist and activist whose work explores “Rematriation” and ancestral connections between the island and the diaspora.

-• La Bruja: Multidisciplinary performer and poet; current Executive Director of the Nuyorican Poets Cafe.
+• La Bruja: Executive Director of the Nuyorican Poets Cafe.

 • Jennifer Lopez: Global icon in music, film, and business; one of the most successful Nuyorican entrepreneurs in history.
 Founder of Nuyorican Productions, a film company.